claudionanni/ddlwizard/README.md

 A comprehensive Python tool for MariaDB/MySQL schema management, version control, and automated migration generation.
 DDL Wizard provides professional-grade features for safe, reliable database schema evolution with **verified complete rollback functionality**.

+## 🔬 Technical Approach & Methodology

+**Important:** DDL Wizard uses an **experience-based pattern matching approach** rather than formal database grammar parsing.
+The tool has been developed through iterative refinement based on real-world test schemas and use cases.

+### What This Means:
+- **Coverage**: Currently handles the vast majority of common database objects and scenarios (~90% of typical use cases)
+- **Evolution**: Object detection and comparison logic improves continuously through testing and user feedback
+- **Limitations**: May not handle every possible edge case or exotic DDL syntax variations
+- **Community-Driven**: Relies on user feedback to identify and address gaps in object detection

+### When to Expect Perfect Results:
+✅ Standard tables, columns, indexes, and constraints
+✅ Common views, stored procedures, and functions
+✅ Typical foreign key relationships and triggers
+✅ Standard MariaDB/MySQL data types and configurations

+### When to Review Results Carefully:
+⚠️ Complex or non-standard DDL syntax
+⚠️ Exotic data types or storage engine configurations
+⚠️ Very complex stored procedures with unusual syntax
+⚠️ Custom or legacy database configurations

+**We encourage users to report any objects or differences that aren't handled correctly to help improve the tool's coverage.**

+---

 ## 🎯 Latest Achievement (v1.2.1)

 ✅ **100% Round-Trip Testing Success** - Perfect migration and rollback capability